-2. Representation and Organization
+2. Representation and organization

 Like other cognitive architectures, ICARUS makes commitments to its representation of knowledge, the manner in which that knowledge is organized, and the memories in which it resides.
 Following most theories of human cognition, the framework distinguishes between long-term memories, which change only gradually due to learning, and short-term memories, which change rapidly as the agent revises its beliefs and goals.
 In this section, we discuss ICARUS' memories and the formalisms used to encode their contents.
-We will take our examples from the Blocks World, since many readers should find this domain familiar.
-We have described these aspects of the framework in more detail elsewhere, including their use in other domains like in-city driving (Choi et al., 2004) and multi-column subtraction (Langley, Cummings, & Shapiro, 2004).
+We will take our examples from the Blocks World (Langley & Choi, 2006), since many readers should find this domain familiar.
+We have described these aspects of the framework in more detail elsewhere, including their use in other domains like urban driving (Choi, Kaufman, Langley, Nejati, & Shapiro, 2004) and multi-column subtraction (Langley, Cummings, & Shapiro, 2004).

-2.1 Long-Term Conceptual Memory
+2.1.
+Long-term conceptual memory